 Men 45 and older and women 55 and older without risk factors should consider having the scan.
 People with diabetes who are 30 and older should also consider having the scan.

-However, people who are pregnant, who already know they have heart disease, who weigh more than 300 pounds or who are over 70 years of age should not take the test.
+However, people who are pregnant, who already know they have heart disease, who weigh more than 300 pounds or who are over 70 years of age may be recommended to not take the test.

 Because of exposure to radiation, patients should be informed of the risk.
 The effective radiation dose from this procedure is equivalent to 25 chest x-rays for males and 33 chest x-rays for females.
 However, the potential benefit of the scan likely outweighs the minimal risk of the scan’s radiation exposure.